- What is psychological treatment?

 What are your qualifications?

 I attended Swinburne University from 1998 to 2002, in which time I completed a Bachelor of Arts with dual majors in Psychology and Psychophysiology, then Honours in Psychology.
-I then attended Deakin University in 2003 and 2004 to complete a Master of Clinical Psychology.
+I went on to Deakin University in 2003 and 2004 and completed a Master of Clinical Psychology.

 In addition to formal qualifications, I spent twelve years learning vocationally by working in the public mental health system as a clinical psychologist between 2005 and 2017.
 My longest and most challenging role was in adult acute psychiatry with a Crisis Assessment and Treatment Team (CATT) from 2009 to 2017.
 I also spent around four years working in Continuing Care Teams with adult outpatients, and I have worked in youth specific early psychosis teams and a Child and Adolescent Mental Health Service (CAMHS) in a rural setting.